 § 180.905 Affiliate.

 Persons are affiliates of each other if, directly or indirectly, either one controls or has the power to control the other or a third person controls or has the power to control both.
-The ways a Federal agency may determine control include, but are not limited to—
+The ways a Federal agency may determine control include, but are not limited to:

 (a) Interlocking management or ownership;